 Therefore, your workload has increased considerably since the Angiolini review.
 Did you take on more staff to deal with that?

 Yes.
-Overall, since we took on the responsibility for article 3 matters in October 2021, we have taken on nine full-time equivalent staff to take on that challenge.
+Overall, since we took on the responsibility for article 3 matters in October 2021, we have taken on nine full-time equivalent staff to deal with that challenge.
 As of 1 April this year, the Crown has issued a statutory instruction to the police to refer all article 5 matters—article 5 relates to unlawful detention—so those cases will start to come to us as well.
 It is likely that we will not see such a significant increase from that because those incidents are very few and far between.
-However, that is there and we need to keep a weather eye on that to ensure that that does not have a disproportionate effect on the workload.
+However, that is there, and we need to keep a weather eye on it to ensure that it does not have a disproportionate effect on the workload.

 Thank you for that.